dcsobral/sbt-trickle/README.md

 import github4s.domain.PullRequest

 lazy val trickleSettings: Seq[Def.Setting[_]] = Seq(
+  /* Basic configuration */

+  // Centralized metadata database locator
+  // mandatory
+  trickleDbURI in ThisBuild := "<url>", // eg, git repository clone url

-  // Information about your project repository trickleRepositoryName in ThisBuild := "<unique name>",
+  // Information about your project repository
+  // defaults to URI's path, normalized for module name rules trickleRepositoryName in ThisBuild := "<unique name>",

-  // Information provided to PR creation and check trickleRepositoryURI in ThisBuild := "<url>",
+  // Information provided to PR creation and check
+  // defaults to scmInfo.browseUrl or homepage

-  // Information about the metadata central repository trickleDbURI in ThisBuild := "<url>", // eg, git repository clone url
+  trickleRepositoryURI in ThisBuild := "<url>",

-  // Auto bump
+  /* Auto bump */

-  // Function which creates the autobump pull requests;  defaults to logging what needs bumping trickleCreatePullRequest := (??? : OutdatedRepository => Unit),
+  // Function which creates the autobump pull requests
+  // defaults to logging what needs bumping trickleCreatePullRequest := (??? : OutdatedRepository => Unit),

   // Function which checks if an outdated repository has outstanding autobump pull requests
   // defaults to using trickleGithubIsAutobumpPullRequest trickleIsAutobumpPullRequestOpen := (??? : OutdatedRepository => Boolean),

   // Function which checks if a pull request is an autobump pull request on Github
   // defaults to always returning false, so beware trickleGithubIsAutobumpPullRequest := (??? : PullRequest => Boolean),

-  // Optional settings
+  /* Optional settings */

-  // If set to true, does not update remote
-  // or create pull requests
+  // If set to true, does not update remote or create pull requests
-  trickleDryMode := false,
+  // defaults to not set, so it won't override trickleGitConfig values trickleDryMode := false,

-  // Used to configure git options such as authentication trickleGitConfig := GitConfig(trickleDbURI.value),
+  // Used to configure git options such as remote and authentication trickleGitConfig := GitConfig(trickleDbURI.value).withBranch(trickleGitBranch.?.value),

-  // Branch to be used in the metadata repository trickleGitBranch := "master"
+  // Branch to be used in the metadata repository
+  // defaults to not set, in which case "master" is used trickleGitBranch := "master"
 )
 ```